FrameForce/CrosshairPro-Landing/README.md

-Users drag a crosshair directly over any button or target on their screen Tap "Add Point" to capture the exact X/Y coordinates Tap "Export" and the full coordinate sequence is instantly copied to the clipboard Paste directly into any macro manager—script setup goes from 10 minutes to 10 seconds 🎨 Local Pixel Color Picker
+Users drag a crosshair directly over any button or target on their screen Tap "Add Point" to capture the exact X/Y coordinates Tap "Export" and the full coordinate sequence is instantly copied to the clipboard Paste directly into any macro manager—script setup goes from 10 minutes to 10 seconds.

+🎨 Local Pixel Color Picker
 Users drag the crosshair over any on-screen asset
 Tap "Pick Color" and the app instantly reads the precise Hex color code